 It wasn’t always easy.
 But in the most difficult days, when I didn’t have much to give, I did my best to love my husband out of obedience to the Lord.

-And I believe the Lord saw my heart and honored this commitment.
+I believe in God’s will for marriage restoration, and I believe the Lord saw my heart and honored this commitment.

 6. It Can Take a Long Time for the Answer to Your Prayers to Come – And it May not be the Way you Want